Cloud-Schematics/fs2020/README.md

 Now let's execute the plan to create the resources.
 Click the "Apply plan" button.
 Resources should not start to be provisioned.
 Like the "Generating Plan" step, you can also view the progress within the "View log" link while resources are being created.
 If any errors arise, you should see the reason within the log.
 This initial plan template should not have any issues, so if you have an issue, you may need to check your permissions and credentials.

 ## Task 4: Modify the Plan (optional)
+**Skip to Task 5 if you do not have a fork of the Github repo to use**

 So far in the lab we created infrastructure in two zones.
 We will now look into adding a third zone to the deployment so we have full coverage of the three zones in the region.
 We will look at each of the resources that we will need to add and modify in the plan templates.